Deltares/Fm2Prof/docs/markdown/glossary.md

 the bounds of the control volumes are not uniquely defined by a polygon but rather by a collection of points.

+Control volumes use the 2D coordinates of each cross-section as specified in the CrossSectionLocationFile during the nearest-neighbour classification.
+The 2D input data used during classification is filtered by [region](#region) in the following way: a cross-section within a certain region can only be assigned 2D information from that region.

-Control volumes are based on the Cross-section Location File, which contains the 2D coordinates of each cross-section.
-These coordinates are used during the nearest-neighbour classification.
-Additionally it contains information on the 1D coordinates (branch and chainage) and the length.
+The `CrossSectionLocationFile` additionally contains information on the 1D coordinates (branch and chainage) and the length.
 The figure below shows how cross-section length is defined.
 We recommend that this file is generated using the [GenerateCrossSectionLocations](utils/GenerateCrossSectionsLocations.md) tool.